Blog

 With your website's visitor statistics in hand, look for leads that show interest.

-They might have filled in a form, downloaded an eBook or signed up for a demo.
-A lower number of leads means you need to work on your content.
+They might have filled a form, downloaded an eBook or signed up for a demo.
+Lower number of leads means you need to work on your content.

 How many of your leads are converting into paying customers?